This month’s issue features:

-You may wish to participate in some of these local, regional, and online events:
+You may wish to participate in some of these additional local, regional, and online events:

-Healing Gardens, the lovely, park-like contemplative center in St. Charles offers a number of activities, this spring and summer, including:
+Healing Gardens, the lovely, park-like contemplative center in St. Charles has announced a number of 2021 activities:

 Please visit the Healing Gardens website for more information or to register.
-There are several other events on the calendar and, in addition, the gardens are open now for anyone who needs a Nature “fix.”
+In addition, the Gardens will be open beginning February 1 for anyone who needs a Nature “fix.”
 To make arrangements, text 630-740-2597.

 2021 Intensive and Post Intensive Retreats June 13-19 at the Siena Retreat Center, Racine Wisconsin